CenterForSpatialResearch/methods-in-spatial-research-sp2021/tutorials/tutorial05b.md

 ```python
 satellite_squares_colab("uploaded_filename","yourAPIkey",13,640)
 ```

+**nb** make sure you use the snippet above and not the code from step 3.

 You should see the names of the images print in your notebook and images for the latitude and longitude coordinates specified in your csv file will begin to download to the downloads folder of your computer.